 Gold’s Cinematographer Günther Rittau received a lifetime award for his outstanding contribution to cinema in 1967.
 He is perhaps best known for having worked with Fritz Lang on Metropolis and Die Nibelungen (1924), and for Josef von Sternberg with The Blue Angel.
 Editor Wolfgang Becker later made a name for himself as a director, doing work on many TV series, such as the acclaimed crime dramas Der Alte and Derrick, and in 1978 he was rewarded for making the best German TV movie of the year.
 Gold also features an uncredited bit part by Fita Benkhoff, a very prolific actress known for numerous scene-stealing supporting roles, and one of German cinema’s leading film comedienne’s during the thirties and forties.

 Gold was also made in a French language version as L’Or– with Helm reprising her role.
 Extensive parts featuring the gold-making machine would later turn up in the American sci-fi film The Magnetic Monster in 1953, directed by German expat writer/director Curt Siodmak, who wrote books and scripts for a whole slew of sci-fi’s and horror films, starting with F.P.1.
-Does Not Answer, and including The Invisible Man Returns (1940, review), The Wolf Man (1941), Riders to the Stars (1954), Earth vs the Flying Saucers (1956), Donovan’s Brain (1953) and Hauser’s Memory (1970).
+Does Not Answer, and including The Invisible Man Returns (1940, review), The Wolf Man (1941), Riders to the Stars (1954, review), Earth vs the Flying Saucers (1956), Donovan’s Brain (1953, review) and Hauser’s Memory (1970).
 Although I haven’t found clear confirmation of it, it does seem like parts of the gold-making machine were re-used for the creation of the giant killer robot in the German sci-fi film Der Herr der Welt (Master of the World, 1934, review), that was made shortly after Gold.

 Gold.
 Germany, 1934.
 Directed by Karl Hartl.
 Written by Rolf E. Vanloo.
 Starring: Hans Albers, Brigitte Helm, Michael Bohnen, Friedrich Kayßler, Erns Karchow, Lien Deyers, Eberhard Leithoff, Rudolf Platte, Walter Steinbeck, Heinz Wemper, Hansjoachim Büttner, Erich Haußmann, Fita Benkhoff.
 Cinematography: Günther Rittau, Otto Baecker, Walter Bohne.
 Editing: Wolfgang Becker.
 Art direction: Otto Hunte.
 Music: Hans-Otto Borgmann.
 Makeup: Waldemar Jabs.
 Produced by Alfred Zeisler for UFA.